 I tried dipping the pretzels in the bowl of chocolate, but discovered that they looked better if I used a butter knife to “paint” the chocolate onto the pretzel twists.

 Once the pretzel is coated in chocolate, immediately press it into your colored sprinkles or candy pieces.

 The chocolate will cool and set within 10 minutes or so on the prepared cookie sheet.

-Stick some in a basket with some shredded paper “grass” and you have a cute gift!
+Stick some DIY chocolate pretzels in a basket with some shredded paper “grass” and you have a cute DIY gift!

-Or, stick a few in a bowl and surprise your sweetheart when he gets home from work.
+Or, stick a few in DIY candied pretzels in a small bowl and surprise your sweetheart when he gets home from work.
 (That is, IF the kids don’t eat them all first!)